mjpritchard/test-decap-help/content/docs/batch-computing/_index.md

 ---
-description: Articles about batch computing on LOTUS and ORCHID
 title: Batch Computing
+description: How to use the LOTUS (cpu) and ORCHID (gpu) clusters for batch processing
 weight: 30
+type: docs
+icon: fas server
 ---